 Course Reserves are supplemental class materials reserved by instructors for student use outside the classroom.
 You must be an active MSU student, staff, or faculty member to access course reserves.
-For assistance, contact Access Services' Course Reserves staff at email@example.com or (662) 325-8706.
+For assistance, contact Access and Information's Course Reserves staff at email@example.com or (662) 325-8706.

 - Electronic course reserves (or "e-reserves") include syllabi, instructor-authored work, PowerPoint slides, student sample work, example tests, class notes, book chapters, and journal articles.
 They are password-protected to restrict access to MSU faculty, staff, and students.

 - Print and traditional course reserves include books, objects, sample student projects, movies, or CDs.
-The course reserves desk, located at Access Services, is available during Mitchell Memorial Library hours.
+The course reserves desk, located at Access and Information, is available during Mitchell Memorial Library hours.

 - Items may be placed on Closed Reserve (may be checked out for 2 hours and used in the library only), 2-Day Reserve, or 24-Hour Reserve.

-- When you have identified the item you need, bring the item's title or call number to Access Services to check it out.
+- When you have identified the item you need, bring the item's title or call number to Access and Information to check it out.